Update you browser

 For the best experience, we recommend you update your browser.
 Visit our accessibility page for a list of supported browsers.
 Alternatively, you can continue using your current browser by closing this message.

-Effective 1 January 2024, only government-sponsored students pursuing a PhD, doctoral qualification, or a research-based higher degree will be permitted to bring dependents to the UK.
+Effective 1 January 2024, only government-sponsored students pursuing a PhD, doctoral qualification, or a research-based higher degree will be permitted to bring dependants to the UK.

 Do I need a visa to study at the RCA?